D2. Probability:

 Prepare a label for the words certain, possible , and impossible.
 Select three students and give each student one of the labels.
 Invite them to take turns placing the label next to one of the sentences that describes an activity they do in a typical week according to the probability on the label.
 Then ask them to read the sentence aloud, adding the likelihood that the event will occur (for example, "It's possible that my parents will pick me up after school.")
 Encourage students to clarify the meaning of the term used by asking questions such as:

-• You say that it is possible that your parents will pick you up after school.
+- You say that it is possible that your parents will pick you up after school.
 What does the word possible mean?
-(The student might say that his or her parents pick him or her up on occasions, so it is possible that they will pick him or her up today)
+(The students might say that their parents pick them up on occasions, so it is possible they will be picked up today)

 Then ask two students to read the same sentence but have each choose a different word to describe the likelihood of the activity occurring in a typical week.
 Have them take turns reading the sentence aloud with the chosen word and justifying their choice.
 Assist them, if necessary, by asking questions such as: